Eva Collins: Early life and billiards career

 Collins became a billiards instructor at the Lyceum Ladies Club.
 As of January 1936, she had been coaching for over 24 years.
 She used her father's cue in competition.

+Her death was recorded in the final quarter of 1972, at the age of 85.

 Women's Billiards Association and Women's Professional Billiards Championship

-In 1930, Collins was the losing finalist in the British Women's Billiards Championship organised by the cue sports company Burrouhges and Watts.
+In 1930, Collins was the losing finalist in the British Women's Billiards Championship organized by the cue sports company Burrouhges and Watts.

 When the Women's Billiards Association was formed in 1931, Collins was one of four professional players appointed to a committee to organise the professional championships, along with Joyce Gardner, Ruth Harrison, and Margaret Lennan.

 From 1931, the Women's Billiards Association organised the world championship, with the same trophy used in the 1930 British Women's Billiards Championship, and Collins was again a losing finalist in the first competition under the Association's control, in 1931.

 Collins played in the Women's Professional Billiards Championship each year from 1930 to 1937, but did not play in 1938, possibly due to her other commitments as a coach and referee.

 She also competed in the Women's Professional Snooker Championship, but never reached the final of that tournament.